Thurston County reports 1 COVID-19 death and 16 more cases on Thursday

 ▪ Lewis County Public Health & Social Services reported 15 new cases of COVID-19 Thursday, bringing the county’s total to 3,166.
 The death toll remains at 42.

-▪ Mason County reported three new COVID-19 cases Wednesday, bringing its total to 1,657 cases with 23 deaths.
+▪ Mason County reported five new COVID-19 cases Thursday, bringing its total to 1,662 cases with 23 deaths.

 The state Department of Health has reported 332,007 confirmed and probable cases and 4,803 deaths as of Thursday.

-In the U.S., more than 27.9 million cases have been reported as of Thursday with more than 492,000 deaths, according to Johns Hopkins University data.
-California has now surpassed New York as the state with the most people killed by COVID-19, at more than 48,000 deaths since the pandemic began.
+In the U.S., more than 27.9 million cases had been reported as of Friday with more than 495,000 deaths, according to Johns Hopkins University data.
+California has surpassed New York as the state with the most people killed by COVID-19, at more than 48,000 deaths since the pandemic began.

-Globally, more than 110.2 million cases have been reported and over 2.44 million people have died as of Thursday, the data show.
+Globally, more than 110.6 million cases had been reported and 2.45 million people had died as of Friday, the data show.

 Comments